Welcome to the Department of Stem Cell Transplantation.

-Each year we have performed over 200 transplants, overall more than 3,000 transplants with 390 family donors, 600 allogeneic transplants from unrelated donors, and 390 autologous transplants.
+Each year we have performed over 200 transplants, overall more than 3,000 transplants with 390 family donors and 600 allogeneic transplants from unrelated donors.
 This makes use one of the largest centers for allogeneic stem cell transplantation in Europe.

 To make your stay as pleasant as possible, we offer:

 We offer inpatients 26 beds with and without HEPA filtration on the transplantation ward.
 All BMT rooms are spatially separated from the rest of the hospital.